Nordic heads of state to celebrate Finland’s centenary

 After the programme at the Presidential Palace, the day will continue with a lunch hosted by Helsinki’s incoming mayor Jan Vapaavuori at the City Hall.
 Weather permitting, the Finnish presidential couple and their guests will walk from the Presidential Palace to the City Hall at around 11.20 am, greeting the public on their way.

 In addition, the presidential and royal couples will watch a Dancing Finland (Koko Suomi) dance event, held in the Market Square, from the balcony of the City Hall.
 The performance will include Finnish Humppa and street dance.
-For more detailed instructions on where members of the public will be located, see the map on the website of the Office of the President of the Republic.
 We recommend entering the area along the Esplanade.

 The visits will culminate in a banquet